Skip to content

 Dashboard

-CAP provides a Dashboard for viewing messages, and features provided by Dashboard make it easy to view and manage messages.
+CAP provides a Dashboard for viewing messages.
+The features provided by the Dashboard make it easy to view and manage messages.

 Usage Limit

-The Dashboard is only supported for use in ASP.NET Core, Not supported for console application
+The Dashboard is only supported for ASP.NET Core.
+Console applications are not supported.

 Enable Dashboard

-By default, Dashboard middleware will not be launched.
-To enable Dashboard functionality you need to add the following code to your configuration:
+By default, the Dashboard middleware is not launched.
+To enable Dashboard functionality, add the following code to your configuration:

 services.AddCap(x =>